 - Take plenty of water but in a small bottle…freeze some if you can as it gets really hot.

-The only problem we had on our Island hopping Langkawi tour was when we stopped at the Pregnant Lady Lake.
-The tide was out and we had to walk through some mud to get to the island.
-We got absolutely stuck and it freaked Marley out but it was still one of the most fun activities in Langkawi for families.
+The only problem we had on our Island-hopping Langkawi tour was when we stopped at the Pregnant Lady Lake.
+The tide was out and we had to walk through some mud to get to the island but it was still one of the most fun activities in Langkawi for families.

 Mega Water Sports Jet Ski Langkawi price